Dinger's Aviation Pages

 The Hendon 6-stage development programme

 Fairey had a history of the progressive development of designs to keep them up to date.
 The best example of this is the Fairey III series which started during the First World War with the IIIA and evolved through the B, C, D and F and then onto the Gordon and Seal that were still in service at the start of World War Two.
-When they first designed the Hendon, they were, of course, completely unaware of the revolution in multicellular stressed-skin wing design that was only years away (the
+When they first designed the Hendon, they were, of course, completely unaware of the revolution in multicellular stressed-skin wing design that would shortly take place (the

 Northrop Alpha that pioneered this type of design entered service in 1931).
 So it was natural for them to think of ways the Hendon could be progressively improved to meet future needs.
-The Fairey archivist ID Huntley described a brochure that was meant to be shown with slides that outlined the progressive improvement and refinement of the Hendon in 6 stages.
+In an article in the February 1974 edition of Aircraft Illustrated magazine, the Fairey archivist ID Huntley described a brochure that outlined the progressive improvement and refinement of the Hendon in 6 stages.
 Each stage would be an improvement that could be easily introduced on the production line.
 Unfortunately, the sole drawing that survived illustrates only the final "6th stage" aircraft, a four-engined, low-wing bomber with retractable undercarriage and enclosed turrets.
 It retains the offset cockpit of the Hendon and seems to be powered by RR Kestrel engines.
 The drawing does not show if flaps were to be incorporated.

 The "6th Stage" 4 engined Hendon development.